Bytestorm5/AbyssServer3/README.md

 Mods are organized into different branches, effectively working as presets:

 `bare-minimum:` The bare minimum mods you need to connect to the server- no client-side optimizations or anything.
+Don't use this unless you have your own set of cleint-side mods that you want to use.

 `performance:` The base pack with optimization mods like Rubidium and Magnesium _(not Optifine bc that breaks things)_.

-`pretty:` Includes everything from the performance pack, with extra resourcepacks and mods for aesthetics.
+`pretty:` Includes everything from the performance pack, with extra resourcepacks and mods for aesthetics. **This preset is not done yet.**

 ## Quick Start